-In Poland the Office of the Plenipotentiary for Equal Treatment, which acted as the gender equality policy agency, was merged with the Plenipotentiary for Civil Society.
-The post was renamed Plenipotentiary for Civil Society and Equal Treatment but the new portfolio focuses only on civil society issues (Selewa, 2016).
-To protest these developments thirteen experts serving as consultants to the office of the Plenipotentiary for Equal Treatment and Civil Society resigned in November 2016, explaining their decision with lack of any actual influence on decisions made by the office.
+In Poland, the Office of the Plenipotentiary for Equal Treatment, which acted as the gender equality policy agency, was merged with the Plenipotentiary for Civil Society.
+The post was renamed Plenipotentiary for Civil Society and Equal Treatment, but the new portfolio focuses only on civil society issues (Szelewa 2016).
+To protest these developments, 13 experts serving as consultants to the office resigned in November 2016, explaining their decision as due to the lack of any actual influence on decision-making.
 Also, in January 2016, the Parliament drastically reduced the budget of the Polish Ombudsman, which PiS associated with promoting 'gender ideology'.
-PiS MP Mularczyk justified the decision, saying: 'the Parliament is not going to pay for gender'.
+PiS MP Mularczyk justified the decision by saying: "The Parliament is not going to pay for gender".